Hassan-Sarwat/disentagled_multimodal_fusion/README.md

 ### 1. Create a Dataset Class

 Your dataset class should be structured as follows.
-You can add it in a new file or in `dataset.py`.
+You can add it in a new file in datasets folder or in `datasets/dataset.py`.

 ```python
 import torch